 Most utility companies make it easy for us.
 They are likely to have the change of address forms on their website.

 This might also be a good time to choose to move provider.
 You don’t need to stay with the same company that the old owners had, and if you think you can get a better deal elsewhere, now is the time to move.

 2. Change the locks

-This is something most people tend to forget.
+This is something most people tend to forget when moving to a new house.
 However, it is probably the most important thing you need to do for the sake of security.
 You never know who was given a spare key to the property by the previous owners.
-Perhaps they gave keys to several family members and neighbors and forgot to get them back.
+Perhaps they gave keys to several family members and neighbours and forgot to get them back.

 Book a locksmith to change all your locks for the day after you move in.
 It’s probably not a good idea to do it on the same day, as you might not get access to the property until late afternoon.

 3. Inventory- if rental